AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 My copy-to-clipboard button uses CSS pseudo-elements to show `Copy 📋` in the default state and `Copied! ✔️` once the `copied` class has been added.
 This lasts for two seconds and gives the user feedback to indicate that copying to the clipboard went through successfully.

 That's it!
-Don't forget to include your script for this to actually work.
+Don't forget to add a script tag so this code actually works.
+For example, you can stick this somewhere in your layout file for blog posts:

+{% capture code %}<script src="/assets/scripts/copyCode.js"></script>{% endcapture %}
+{% include code.html file="_layouts/post.html" code=code lang="html" %}

 ## Copy That!